Ames-Laboratory-Cyber-Group/docs/fakesite/design/protocol.md

                     => Mark the task as failed due to an internal testing error => If the task fails (Result failure received):
-                    => Mark the node as down and record the failure => If there is no response in RESPONSEMAX seconds, mark the node as down and record the failure
+                    => Mark the node as down and record the failure => If there is no response in RESPONSEMAX + Delay seconds, mark the node as down and record the failure
             => If success Result is received, record result